Meet the opposition | Ipswich Town

-As Swansea City get set to welcome Ipswich Town to the Liberty Stadium on Saturday, we take a closer look at the men from Portman Road.
+As Swansea City prepare to head to Portman Road this weekend, we take a closer look at the Tractor Boys.

 Uefa Cup winners in 1981, the Tractor Boys also have an FA Cup and a league championship trophy in their cabinet.